peterhinch/micropython-async/TUTORIAL.md

 ## 4.2 Asynchronous context managers

 Classes can be designed to support asynchronous context managers.
+These are CM's having enter and exit procdures which are coros.
 An example is the ``Lock`` class described above.
+This has an ``__aenter__`` coro which is logically required to run asynchronously.
+To support the asynchronous CM protocol its ``__aexit__`` method also must be a coro, achieved by including ``await asyncio.sleep(0)``.
 Such classes are accessed from within a coro with the following syntax:

 ```python
 async def bar(lock):